Aoraki Mt Cook National Park – Guide for Backpackers

 Bowen Bush Walk

-This 30min return takes you though forest and up to a lookout.
+This 30min return takes you through forest and up to a lookout.
 Get an amazing view at sunrise and sunset of the Hooker Glacier and Aoraki Mt Cook.
 Start behind the Hermitage Hotel.

 Governors Bush Walk